OWASP/www-project-developer-guide/draft/08-open-source-software/01-open-source-software.md

 The following subsections are planned:

-* Static Code Analysis (for licencing and dependencies)
+* Static Code Analysis (for licensing and dependencies)
 * Third Party Software and Libraries (hive off to OWASP’s Dependency Tracker)

 \newpage